B1CA16/mern-used-cars/README.md

-### Concept website for a used car sales and purchase application.
+### Concept website for used cars sales and purchase application.

 # seconDrive
  Your trusted partner for finding the perfect car.
 Explore and buy with confidence.